Please support JMAP by making a donation!

 Experiment with transformations in the plane

-G.CO.A.1 Know precise definitions of angle, circle, perpendicular line, parallel line, and line segment, based on the undefined notions of point, line, distance along a line, and distance around a circular arc.
+G.CO.A.1 Know precise definitions of angle, circle, perpendicular lines, parallel lines, and line segment, based on the undefined notions of point, line, distance along a line, and distance around a circular arc as these exist within a plane.

-G.CO.A.2 Represent transformations in the plane using, e.g., transparencies and geometry software; describe transformations as functions that take points in the plane as inputs and give other points as outputs.
-Compare transformations that preserve distance and angle to those that do not (e.g., translation versus horizontal stretch).
+Represent transformations as geometric functions that take points in the plane as inputs and give points as outputs.
+Compare transformations that preserve distance and angle measure to those that do not.
+Instructional strategies may include drawing tools, graph paper, transparencies and software programs.

-G.CO.A.3 Given a rectangle, parallelogram, trapezoid, or regular polygon, describe the rotations and reflections that carry it onto itself.
-Trapezoid is defined as "A quadrilateral with at least one pair of parallel sides."
+Given a regular or irregular polygon, describe the rotations and reflections (symmetries) that map the polygon onto itself.
+The inclusive definition of a trapezoid will be utilized, which defines a trapezoid as “A quadrilateral with at least one pair of parallel sides.”

-G.CO.A.4 Develop definitions of rotations, reflections, and translations in terms of angles, circles, perpendicular lines, parallel lines, and line segments.
+Develop definitions of rotations, reflections, and translations in terms of points, angles, circles, perpendicular lines, parallel lines, and line segments.

-G.CO.A.5 Given a geometric figure and a rotation, reflection, or translation, draw the transformed figure using, e.g., graph paper, tracing paper, or geometry software.
+Given a geometric figure and a rotation, reflection, or translation, draw the transformed figure using.
 Specify a sequence of transformations that will carry a given figure onto another.

 Understand congruence in terms of rigid motions

-G.CO.B.6 Use geometric descriptions of rigid motions to transform figures and to predict the effect of a given rigid motion on a given figure; given two figures, use the definition of congruence in terms of rigid motions to decide if they are congruent.
+Use geometric descriptions of rigid motions to transform figures and to predict the effect of a given rigid motion on a given figure.
+Given two figures, use the definition of congruence in terms of rigid motions to decide if they are congruent.

-G.CO.B.8 Explain how the criteria for triangle congruence (ASA, SAS, and SSS) follow from the definition of congruence in terms of rigid motions.
+Explain how the criteria for triangle congruence (ASA, SAS, SSS, AAS and HL (Hypotenuse Leg)) follow from the definition of congruence in terms of rigid motions.

 Prove geometric theorems